bobbyhadz/aws-s3-presigned-urls-react/README.md

 4. Open the AWS Console and the stack should be created in your default region

-5. Start the react application and open `http://localhost:3000`
+5. Start the react application and open `http://localhost:3000`.
+Note: it's important that you run the react application on `http://localhost:3000`, because that's the url we've set up CORS for.

 ```bash
 npm run dev